llpeterson/e2e/rpc.md

 beginning of this chapter.
-While TCP overcomes these limitations by providing a reliable byte-stream service, it doesn't perfectly match the request/reply paradigm either—going to the trouble to establish a TCP connection just to exchange a pair of messages seems like overkill.
+While TCP overcomes these limitations by providing a reliable byte-stream service, it doesn't perfectly match the request/reply paradigm either—going to the trouble to establish a TCP connection just to exchange a pair of messages is overkill in some cases.
 This section describes a third category of transport protocol, called *Remote Procedure Call* (RPC), that more closely matches the needs of an application involved in a request/reply message exchange.